NicolasOmar/html-css-practice/README.md

 | `0.0.X` | How many times I have updated the next assignment/example |

 ## Requirements
-Until last version, none requirements
+Until last version, none are necesary.

 ## Setup
 Until last version, it is no necesary.